VisualOps/book/stack_management/import_cloudformation_template.md

     - Your template have more than 2 VPC component
     - One of the component is missing AWS required property like subnet is missing property VpcId
     - More than 2 EIP can not associate to the same instance without specify specific private ip address
+    - Fn::FindInMap need to be correct if use it to match corresponding AMI